Running the gauntlet

-"Running the gauntlet" refers to taking part in a form of corporal punishment in which one or more individuals is forced to run between two rows of people who attack them with weapons.
+"Running the gauntlet" is a form of corporal punishment in which one or more individuals are forced to run between two rows of people who attack them with weapons.
 Metaphorically, the term is also used to convey a public trial that one must overcome.

 Etymology and spelling

 The word gauntlet originates from Swedish gatlopp, from gata 'lane' and lopp 'course, running'.
 It was borrowed into English in the 17th century, probably from English and Swedish soldiers fighting in the Protestant armies during the Thirty Years' War.
-The punishment itself was rarely used in the Swedish Army during the reign of the monarch Gustav III in the 1770s and was abolished in the Swedish Army in 1851.
+Later on, during the reign of the monarch Gustav III in the 1770s, the punishment was rarely used in the Swedish Army and was abolished in the Swedish Army in 1851.

 The word in English was originally spelled gantelope or gantlope, but soon its pronunciation was influenced by the unrelated word gauntlet, meaning an armored glove, derived from the gantelet.
 The spelling changed with the pronunciation.
 Both senses of gauntlet had the variant spelling gantlet.
 For the punishment, the spelling gantlet is preferred in American English usage guides by Bryan Garner and Robert Hartwell Fiske and is listed as a variant spelling of gauntlet by American dictionaries.
 British dictionaries label gantlet as American.